Multinomial Naive Bayes Classifier | by Yoann Mocquin | Mar, 2024

 The first important step to understand the Multinomial Naive Bayes classifier is to understand what a multinomial distribution is.

-In simple words, it represents the probabilities of an experiment that can have a finite number of outcomes and that is repeated N times, for example, like rolling a dice with 6 faces say 10 times and counting the number of times each face appears.
+In simple words, represents the probabilities of an experiment that can have a finite number of outcomes and that is repeated N times, for example, like rolling a dice with 6 faces say 10 times and counting the number of times each face appears.
 Another example is counting the number of occurence each word in a vocabulary appear in a text.

 You can also see the multinomial distribution as an extension of the binomial distribution: except for tossing a coin with 2 possible outcomes (binomial), you roll a dice with 6 outcomes (multinomial).
 As for the binomial distribution, the sum of all the probabilities of the possible outcomes must sum to 1.
 So we could have: